youlab/MultistrainPatterns_NanLuo/README.md

 # MultistrainPatterns_NanLuo

-A coarse-grained model for branching formation of multispecies colonies
+A coarse-grained model for multi-strain competition & evolution in branching colonies

 by Nan Luo, Lingchong You Lab at Duke University, Apr 2021